HCR-Net: A deep learning based script independent handwritten character recognition network: Literature review

-Transfer learning is very successful to work with small datasets, including HCR \cite{Pramanik2018,Guha2020,Deore2020,Singh2021}.
+Transfer learning is very successful in working with small datasets, including HCR \cite{Pramanik2018,Guha2020,Deore2020,Singh2021}.
 For example, \cite{Deore2020} used fine-tuned VGG16 in two stages for recognition of Devanagari and Bangla scripts. \cite{Pramanik2018} also used fine-tuning of pre-trained AlexNet and VGG16 on some Indic scripts.
-Image augmentation (IA), generative adversarial networks (GANs) and auto-encoders also help to work with limited datasets \cite{Deore2020,Chowdhury2019,Sufian2020,Kaur2020handwritten,Ali2020pioneer,Kong2019}.
-IA artificially expands datasets by using translation, flip, rotation, shear and zoom etc. on the input images.
-This helps in developing robust classifier with limited datasets because the model is trained on the modified variants of the training images, e.g., \cite{Deore2020,Chowdhury2019,Sufian2020}.
+Image augmentation, generative adversarial networks (GANs) and auto-encoders also help to work with limited datasets \cite{Deore2020,Chowdhury2019,Sufian2020,Kaur2020handwritten,Ali2020pioneer,Kong2019}.
+Image augmentation artificially expands datasets by using operations, such as translation, flip, rotation, shear and zoom. on the input images.
+This helps in developing a robust classifier with limited datasets because the model is trained on the modified variants of the training images, e.g., \cite{Deore2020,Chowdhury2019,Sufian2020}.
 GANs are deep neural networks which are used to generate new, synthetic data, similar to real data.
 For example, \cite{Kaur2020handwritten} used GANs for Devanagari handwritten character generation.
-Auto-encoders are also deep neural networks which are used to learn compact representation of the data, like PCA, and also for generating synthetic data, e.g., \cite{Ali2020pioneer} used deep encoder and CNN for recognition of handwritten Urdu characters.
+Auto-encoders are also deep neural networks which are used to learn compact representations of the data, like PCA and also for generating synthetic data, e.g., \cite{Ali2020pioneer} used deep encoder and CNN for recognition of handwritten Urdu characters.

-In addition, hybrid of conventional and deep learning approaches are also developed for HCR.
-For example, \cite{Maitra2015} used LeNet-5 for FE and SVM as classifier for recognition of Bangla, Devanagari, Latin, Oriya and Telugu. \cite{Manjusha2019} used scattering CNN with SVM for Malayalam HCR. \cite{Sarkhel2017} proposed a multi-column multi-scale CNN architecture based on a multi-scale deep quad tree based feature extraction and used SVM as a classifier.
+In addition, a hybrid of conventional and deep learning approaches is also developed for HCR.
+For example, \cite{Maitra2015} used LeNet-5 for feature extraction and SVM as a classifier for recognition of Bangla, Devanagari, Latin, Oriya and Telugu. \cite{Manjusha2019} used scattering CNN with SVM for Malayalam HCR. \cite{Sarkhel2017} proposed a multi-column multi-scale CNN architecture based on a multi-scale deep quad tree-based feature extraction and used SVM as a classifier.
 They reported their results with Bangla, Tamil, Telugu, Hindi and Urdu scripts.